Mitchy1993/dndcloud/content/Worlds/1. The Forgotten Realms/Characters/Npc's/Melvaunt/Killian Nanther.md

 Leader of the interplanar Thieves Guild known as the [[Shadow Syndicate]].

-Killian's operations in the Shadowfell are managed by  [[Melvaunt]] .
+Killian's operations in the Shadowfell are managed by the [[Shadow Syndicate#**Wraiths ** Shadowfell Division|Wraiths]] Killian focuses mostly on the material plain with [[Shadow Syndicate#**The Clockwork Hand ** Material Plane Division|The Clockwork Hand]]

-Became a big brother to [[Arlo Gleamfoot]] growing up, teaching Arlo everything there is know about the streets, corruption, wealth and power. w
+- Became a big brother to [[Arlo Gleamfoot]] growing up, teaching Arlo everything there is know about the streets, corruption, wealth and power.

-Personally trained Elias Thorne, who went on to become his most prolific student before eventually ghosting the Syndicate in Marpenoth 1502 DR.
+- Personally trained [[Elias Thorne]], who went on to become his most prolific student before eventually ghosting the Syndicate in Marpenoth 1502 DR.

 Son of [[Warren Nanther]]